mduncans/Sequencing_Analyzer/README.md

 # Sequence Analyzer

-This is my code to analyse sanger sequencing results from abi_files.
+This is my code to analyse sanger sequencing results from .abi files.
 This is specialized to my current needs, which is mainly confirming antibody cloning results.

 `abi_analysis.py` has several functions that are used in succession to analyze the sequencing files.
 The general workflow is listed below:
 * `list_of_abi_files = get_seq_files(directory, key = None)`